google/earthengine-catalog/catalog/OpenET/collection_v2_0_pre2000.md

 **OpenET Collection v2.0, pre-2000 (1985-1999)**

-**Attention** This collection should not be merged with the main v2.0 collection to compute long-term trends, annual totals, or difference from average type calculations, unless care is taken to identify and fill gaps or missing data.
+Note: This collection should not be merged with the main v2.0 collection to compute long-term trends, annual totals, or difference from average type calculations, unless care is taken to identify and fill gaps or missing data.
 This collection was generated using Landsat 5 data only,